jbx-protocol/juice-docs-v2/docs/api/contracts/jbtokenstore/write/changefor.md

   @dev
   This contract must have access to all of the token's `IJBToken` interface functions.

+  @dev
+  Can't change to a token that's currently being used by another project.

   @param _projectId The ID of the project to which the changed token belongs.
   @param _token The new token.
 Send an empty address to remove the project's current token without adding a new one, if claiming tokens isn't currency required by the project.